max9001/temp_workspace/README.md

       - If you need help on macbook, talk to Max

-      - If you need help on windows, talk to Jasper or Camaron
+      - If you need help on windows, talk to Jasper or Camaron R

 - If this is your first time using Ubuntu: